 I finally got pro-active about decorating the top of our stairway:

-It does feel great to make changes, to complete things, to overcome inertia or a lack of creative ideas..
+How incredible it feels to make changes!
+To complete tasks, to overcome inertia or a lack of creative ideas.